cocotb/cocotb/documentation/source/building.rst

     Use this to indicate the instance in the hierarchy to use as the :term:`DUT`.
     If this isn't defined then the first root instance is used.

+    The DUT is available in cocotb tests as a Python object at :data:`cocotb.top`;
+    and is also passed to all cocotb tests as the :ref:`first and only parameter <quickstart_creating_a_test>`.

 .. envvar:: RANDOM_SEED

     Seed the Python random module to recreate a previous test stimulus.